Phuc-Dao/algo/Sliding_Window.md

 # Sliding window
 Sliding window is a technique used to turn O(n^2) solutions to O(n).
 This technique is used on String and Array problems where the problem asks you to find a "substring" or "subarray" that meets some kind of criteria

-## Sliding window to find substrings
+## Sliding window to find substrings and subarrays
 Sliding window can be used to solve many substring problems.
-Anytime you have to find a substring that meets some kind of criteria chances are you can use the sliding-window technique to sovle it.
+Anytime you have to find a substring or subarray that meets some kind of criteria chances are you can use the sliding-window technique to sovle it.
 Here is a basic template to solve string problems using sliding window

 ```
 1   procedure(String S):